karoldziadkowiec/CookBook/README.md

 Technologies used in the project: C#, ASP.NET Core (MVC), Microsoft SQL Server, HTML, CSS, JavaScript.

 Features of the project: adding a new recipe, editing, deleting, listing recipes, displaying recipes.
 Recipes are added to the MSSQL database.
+The current date is displayed in the navigation bar at the top.

 Start - Recipes page:
 ![Start - Recipes page](https://github.com/karoldziadkowiec/CookBook/blob/master/photos/1.png)